 Monitoring data and available information has improved since the initial targets were identified, and as such these regional targets will be able to be revised as Council sets target attribute states in relation to human contact attributes.
-Spatial water quality models, have been utilized to assess current baseline state in relation to these swimmability targets, and to also predict future state under a range of scenarios.
+Spatial water quality models have been utilized to assess current baseline state in relation to these swimmability targets, and to also predict future state under a range of scenarios.
 Land Water People (LWP) Ltd have developed a spatial water quality model for the TRC in order to support the baseline and target setting processes (Fraser, 2022).
 NIWA have also been contracted by the TRC to develop the Catchment Land Use for Environmental Sustainability (CLUES) model for testing a range of land use mitigation scenarios in order to understand the impact on instream E. coli concentrations in relation to these targets (Semadeni-Davies et al. 2023).
-These models are discussed in further detail later in this memorandum.